Think Pink Europe Innovation Award - Call for innovative projects in women's health care

 The names of the members of the Scientific Committee will be revealed after the registration deadline.

-Deadline for registrations is December 31st, midnight.
+Deadline for registrations is January 12th, 2020.
 The finalists will be announced on February 4th, 2020 (World Cancer Day).
 They will be invited to take part in a 24 hour Hackathon on March 7th in Brussels, Belgium.
 The finalists will be joined by mentors that will assist in finalising the presentation for the jury.
 The winner and runner up will be announced on March 8th, International Women’s Day.

 Click on the link 'Registration Page - ItaliaCamp' on top of this page and submit your project.